Tubsamon/CRM-Workshop/Homework 01 - Analysis of Customer Behavior/README.md

-# Homework 01 : Analysis of Customer Behavior
+# Analysis of Customer Behavior

 In this session, from a workshop in a class, that responds to the answer of products that which you 'interested' or 'consumption'.
 Then, using Power BI, bring the answer to find the customer's behavior.